 House Speaker Terie Norelli told the Portsmouth Herald that the legislation was approved because "we all agreed that it should be public information."

 It was part of a bill pertaining to state motor vehicle fleets.

 Norelli told the Herald said there was debate about including town, city and county-owned vehicles in the amendment to make information about those vehicles public, as well.
 But because, "frankly, it was late in the session," the amendment pertains only to state vehicles.

-She said, next year, "Maybe someone will file legislation for municipal vehicles."
+In the future she said, "Maybe someone will file legislation for municipal vehicles."

 Is it a good idea to expand the law to municipally-owned or leased vehicles as well?